Moonglow (comics): Arcanna

 Arcanna Jones, working initially as a medium, started an activity as a professional crimefighter and adventurer, and the Squadron Supreme asked her to join the group as Arcanna.
 With the Squadron, she was brainwashed by the Overmind, and battled the Defenders.
-She was cured, and battled the Overmind and Null, the Living Darkness alongside the Defenders.
+She was cured, and battled the Overmind and Null the Living Darkness alongside the Defenders.

 She joined in the Squadron decision to assume control of their Earth's United States, but abstained on the Squadron vote to use the behavior modification machine and become involved in its "Utopia Program."
 She learned she was pregnant and felt she could not take an active role.
 Her husband and children were captured by the Institute of Evil.
 With the Squadron, she defeated the Institute and freed the captives, and told the Squadron she was pregnant.

 Later, during the Nth Man's attack (who tried to consume the Squadron's universe) she tried to re-join the team.
-Because she'd had a child just a week previously, Arcanna was forbidden by Power Princess to go; so using her own illusionary abilities, she assumed the guise of Moonglow.
+Because she had had a child just a week previously, Arcanna was forbidden by Power Princess to go.
+Using her own illusionary abilities, she assumed the guise of Moonglow.
 With the Squadron, she attempted to save her universe from the Nth Man; however in the process, her son became the new Nth Man, exchanging minds with Thomas Lightner.

 The Squadron (and Arcanna) saved their universe, paying the price of exile in an alternate universe (the mainstream Marvel Universe, also named Earth-616).
-While there, they met Quasar and relocated to Project: Pegasus.
+While there, they met Quasar and relocated to Project Pegasus.

 Powers and abilities

-Moonglow had the ability to cast convincing three dimensional audio-visual-olfactory-tactile illusions by modifying the perceptions of other beings.
+Moonglow had the ability to cast illusions by modifying the perceptions of other beings.
 She was able to alter her appearance as well as others', in order to manipulate or confuse.
 She cannot maintain her illusions when unconscious, nor can she affect machines, such as cameras.
 She could use her powers to create the illusion of artificial high or low gravity (the latter of which caused Arcanna extreme distress while she was in labor).

 She is a fair hand-to-hand combatant, having received coaching from Nighthawk and Power Princess.